 Senate health care bill: What are GOP senators' positions?

-Senate Majority Leader Mitch McConnell unveiled on Thursday the Better Care Reconciliation Act, Republicans health care bill to repeal and replace ObamaCare.
+Senate Majority Leader Mitch McConnell last week unveiled the Better Care Reconciliation Act, Republicans' health care bill to repeal and replace ObamaCare.

+The Senate vote has been postponed to after the July 4 recess.

-Democrats have already voiced their opposition to this bill, including top Senate Democrat Chuck Schumer who called the proposed legislation "heartless."
+Democrats have already voiced their opposition to the bill, including top Senate Democrat Chuck Schumer, who called the proposed legislation "heartless."
+No Democrat is expected to support the legislation.

 But which GOP members will vote for it?
 Here's a breakdown of Republican senators' positions on the bill.